 4. Set up separate accounts for recruiting efforts

 Personal social media accounts often contain beliefs, opinions and other information that may not be relevant to a job seeker searching for more information about what it’s like to work at your company.
 Consider creating separate, public accounts for your recruiting efforts.
-For example, if you have a personal Twitter account, create a new one to recruit candidates.
+For example, if you have a personal Twitter account, create a business Twitter account to recruit candidates.
 Keep these accounts entirely focused on your organization, including its people, culture, benefits and other information relevant to job seekers.